Chi (Chinese) to Vara Converter

 - Click the swap button (⇌) to reverse the conversion direction.

-How to Convert Chi (Chinese) to Vara
+How to Convert Chi (Chinese) to Vara: Step-by-Step Guide

 Converting Chi (Chinese) to Vara involves multiplying the value by a specific conversion factor, as shown in the formula below.